-18 Further Material
+18 Part VI: Further Material-optional

 There are a number of applications using the CC methodology that I have omitted from this text.
 These applications are discussed in "Macroeconometric Modeling" (MM) mentioned in the previous chapter.
 Here I list them with a brief discussion.
 In brackets are the sections in MM where more discussion can be found.